 For example, in February 2011, a CME produced by an especially-powerful solar flare disrupted radio communications throughout China.
 Some experts believe a major solar storm could cause over 20 times the economic damage of the worst hurricane.

 Scientists who study solar storms have discovered that the frequency of solar flares appears to follow an 11-year solar cycle.
 At times of peak activity, there could be several solar storms each day.
 At other times, there might be less than one solar storm per week.
-Scientists expect the Sun’s current activity cycle to result in a peak in solar storms during late 2013.
+Scientists expect the Sun's current activity cycle to result in a peak in solar storms during 2024.